Updated September 23, 2023

 When it comes to all-inclusive holidays, some places just do it better.
-From once-in-a-lifetime luxury in the Caribbean to buffets in Benidorm and cocktails in Cancun, here’s ten of the most popular places for an all-inclusive break.
+From once-in-a-lifetime luxury in the Caribbean to buffets in Benidorm and cocktails in Cancun, here are ten of the most popular places for an all-inclusive break.

-*All prices quoted correct as of March 25, 2022.
+*All prices quoted correct as September 23, 2023.
 Please note prices can fluctuate daily and may appear differently on provider site for this reason.
-Prices based upon two adults staying for seven nights from May until the end of 2022.
+Prices based upon two adults sharing.
 Deals are subject to the partners' T&Cs.
-Check FCDO travel advice for entry requirements before booking a holiday.

 Spain is an all-inclusive holiday mecca.
 Cheap and cheerful, premium luxury or something in between, there’s hundreds of hotels across the country that just get what all-inclusive is all about.